Charge transport properties in a novel holographic quantum phase transition model: Conclusion and discussion

-The special EMDA model proposed in \cite{Donos:2014uba,Fu:2022qtz} provides a platform to study the QPT.
-There are lots of directions deserving further exploration.
-We can study the quantum information measurement including the holographic entanglement entropy and the entanglement wedge minimum cross-section in this EMDA model following the idea in \cite{Ling:2015dma,Ling:2016wyr,Ling:2016dck}.
-It is also worthwhile to study the properties of AC conductivity in other states, especially the insulating phases, which have been revealed in \cite{Fu:2022qtz}.
-Moreover, we would like to construct the anisotropic background based on this EMDA model such that we can study its dynamical properties.
-Such dynamical properties have been explored in the anisotropic background based on the Q-lattice model \cite{Liu:2021stu}.
+The special EMDA model proposed in \cite{Donos:2014uba,Fu:2022qtz} provided a platform for studying the QPT.
+There are several avenues that should be pursued further.
+To begin, we may look at quantum information measurement in this EMDA model, such as the holographic entanglement entropy and the entanglement wedge minimum cross-section, as proposed in \cite{Ling:2015dma,Ling:2016wyr,Ling:2016dck,Jeong:2022zea}.
+It is also important to investigate the properties of AC conductivity in other states, particularly the insulating phases reported in \cite{Fu:2022qtz}.
+Furthermore, we would want to build an anisotropic background based on this EMDA model to investigate its dynamical features.
+Such dynamical features have been investigated in the anisotropic background based on the Q-lattice model \cite{Liu:2021stu}.
+It is reasonable to expect that introducing anisotropy will result in more strange events in the existing EMDA model.
+It will also be interesting to investigate the holographic fermionic spectral functions over this background, which may be used to identify distinct holographic phases, such as \cite{Fang:2015dia,Ling:2014bda,Alsup:2014uca,Ling:2016ewj,Jeong:2019zab}.

 \acknowledgments